jannis-baum/bachelor-thesis/thesis/chapters/5-discussion.md

 # Discussion

 - what's next & missing for anni
+  - handle missing (deleted) Bricks, missing translations
   - open issues
-  - handle missing (deleted) Bricks, missing translations
+  - what to abstract more
+  - touch on possibility to include NLP again
+- anni and AS should ideally not be separate (was good in my case anyways)
 - support multiple languages in other parts of PharMe system
-- touch on possibility to include NLP again
 - feedback from aniwaa
+  - benefiting from with Epic's SmartPhrases to make learning anni easier for pharmacologists
+  - sophisticated production features (staging, history, etc.) necessary for real-world use
+  - other points would be rather simple to implement
-- make connection with research aim and how it was met/what wasn't met
+  - make connection with research aim and how it was met